 The Welcome pavilion stands above the entrance, while the Skylight pavilion at the centre of the site has a massive curved wall.
 The River pavilion, which is built at the lowest part of the grass mound, sits alongside the river and is adjacent to a reflection pool.

-"This strategy creates a language of forms, from conical sections to hyperbolic paraboloids, a visual acoustics echoing across the pavilions, cupping space between them, and dispersing sound on the inside," the firm said.
+"This strategy creates a language of forms, from conical sections to hyperbolic paraboloids, visual acoustics echoing across the pavilions, cupping space between them, and dispersing sound on the inside," the firm said.

 The internal spaces have terrazzo ground concrete floors, white walls and bright spaces.